tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/The_REPL/README.md

-# Evaluating Code in the REPL
+# A Taste of Clojure

 Now that we have a REPL session, let's explore some core concepts in Clojure- expressions, vars, functions and collections.